kahlflekzy/traffic_roi/readme.md

 1. Find all traffic lights.
 This can be achieved by
     > i. finding all signals, \
     > ii. finding all vectors which relates signals to points \
     > iii. finding all points and filtering points belonging to signals.
-This tells the location of the signals
+This tells the location of the signals \
+    > iv.
+Filter points to keep only points belonging to yellow signals.
+This makes it such that only one point on a pole is use.
 2. Find the traffic lights whose points are within a euclidean distance of `min_distance` and `max_distance`.
 Use `x & y` coordinates.
 3. For each point (traffic light) close to the car's current location:
     > I.   Transform `point` from the `map` frame to the `camera` frame \